-Winona and I would race through the grass every single day when we were kits.
+Winona and I would race through the grass every day when we were kits.
 I’d pretend I was Miles, she’d pretend to be Venice.
-And we’d both be “the crowd.”
+We’d both be “the crowd.”
 I find it funny how when we were pretending to be “the crowd,” we’d only root ourselves on.
 Mom would get nervous when we got too loud and tell us to quiet down and to stop acting like dogs, who are poor beings, according to her, because they give themselves away to humans.

 Winona whirled around to look at me.
-Her ears perked up and her tail slowly swished behind her.
+Her ears perked up and her tail swished behind her.

 “That was intense!
 I thought Blitz had Miles.
 So close!”
 She jumped in the air.